 Moxa AWK 1137C | 1/5/85 | 2/6/43 | 2/7/30 |

-Please note that the above performance numbers assume a correct setup and configuration.
-Your actually measured numbers depends on a variety of factors beyond the Meshmerize software's control, including wireless environment, hardware selection, antenna positioning, and other.
-Meshmerize does not warrant for specific wireless or network performance aspects such as data throughput, packet loss, or scalability in arbitrary deployments, as these elements are affected by above factors.
+The performance figures mentioned above are based on the assumption of accurate setup and configuration.
+The actual measured numbers can vary due to a range of factors that are beyond the control of the Meshmerize software, including wireless environment, hardware selection, antenna positioning, and other.
+Meshmerize does not warrant for specific wireless or network performance aspects such as data throughput, packet loss, or scalability in arbitrary deployments, as these elements are affected by the aforementioned factors.